Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 <h2>Main Conclusions & Recomendations</h2>
 <p>1.
 The final dataset, after cleaning (there was not need to remove outliers), dropping unnecessary columns consists of 22 columns and 3256 rows.
 The target columns was "Win" which stands:  Win in a PGA tournament during the period 2011-2021</p>
-<p>2.
-It is thougth that the best classification model is the K-Nearest Neighbor, because it is telling the history more clear on which statistics are more imporant to win a PGA tournament.
-Both models performed poorly in the recall score (less that 0.15).</p>
+<p>2. it is thougth that the best classification model is the K-Nearest Neighbor, because it ranked the most widely known important player's statistics among the top five to win a PGA golf tournament.
+Also,the importance value is
+more evenly distribute among those top five, which make sense.However, all models performed relative poorly in the recall score.</p>
 <p> 3.
-The metric used to estimate the optimum parameters for each model was 'roc_auc', since it works quite well for imbalance data </p>
+The metric used to estimate the optimum parameters for each model was 'roc_auc' for the Logistic Regression, and K-Nearest Neighbor, since it works quite well for imbalance data </p>
 <p> 4.
-The precision- recall curve was chosen also as a indicator, since works much better for moderate to large imbalanced data than the ROC-curve, which is the case for the dataset used in this analysis.</p>
+The precision-recall curve was chosen also as a indicator, since works much better for moderate to large imbalanced data than the ROC-curve, which is the case for the dataset used in this analysis.</p>
 <p> 5.
-The most important independent variable was: 'Scoring Average_AVG'  in both models tested.
+The most important independent variable was: 'Scoring Average_AVG'  in all models tested.
 However, it is interesting that this variable is much more important in the Logistic Regression Model</p>
 <p> 6.
-The independent variables: 'Driving Distance_AVG' isnot within the five most important ones,i.e., indicating that driving the ball longer do not guarantee  that a player will win a tournament.
+The independent variables: 'Driving Distance_AVG' is not within the five most important ones,i.e., indicating that  driving the ball longer do not guarantee  that a player will win a tournament.
 This is a pretty interesting observation that sometimes is overlooked by people who want to initiate their career in golf.</p>
 <p> 7.
-Consistency, i.e, shooting low score, and course management (off the tee and around the green, green in regulation, hit fairway percentage,etc) seem to be the most important aspects to win PGA golf tournaments as are obviously expected.
+Consistency, i.e, shooting low score, and course management (off the tee,around the green, scrambling,etc) seem to be the most important aspects to win PGA golf tournaments as are obviously expected.
-<p> 8.The next steps will consist testing ensembles techniques such as bagging and boostingin in order to explore the possibility to increase both Precision and Recall scores, i.e., proving a more robust, powerful, and confident Supervized Machine Learning Classification Model.
+<p> 8.The Random Forest model was tested to explore the possibility of increasing the values obtained for the metrics,in particular the Recall Score.
+However, the improvement obtained was not as good as expected.